-The ChannelMasterMessageExtractorII class in the WebLogic Collaborate samples directory is an example of a message manipulator that receives and processes a business message.
+The ChannelMasterMessageExtractorII class described in this section is an example of a message manipulator that receives and processes a business message.
 It is called by the Manipulate Business Message action associated with the Start event (defined as a Business Message start event) that is triggered when the initial business message is received from the conversation initiator workflow.
-It returns a reply message (replyMsg variable) that is passed back to the workflow as the business message to send.
+It returns a reply message (replymsg variable) that is passed back to the workflow as the business message to send.